vmware-tanzu/velero/site/docs/master/install-overview.md

 When using node-based IAM policies, `--secret-file` is not required, but `--no-secret` is required for confirmation.

+This command will configure a `BackupStorageLocation` and `VolumeSnapshotLocation` with the `provider` fields set to the value of the `--provider` flag.
+The `--provider` value must match the name of the relevant plugin.

 For provider-specific instructions, see:

 * [Run Velero on AWS][0]